FourjsGenero/fgl_apache_poi/README.md

 ### fgl_word_template

-# Open a Word tempalte and start using that to create a Word document
+Open a Word template file (dotx) and start using that to create a Word document.

 ## Other Notes